affilpm/wave/README.md

 **Wave** is a powerful, feature-rich music streaming platform designed for both artists and listeners.
 The platform consists of a robust Django backend and a modern React frontend, providing a seamless experience for music discovery, playback, and artist promotion.

-Wave enables artists to upload, manage, and monetize their music while giving listeners a personalized experience for discovering, streaming, and organizing music.
-With premium subscription options, real-time interactions through WebSockets, and a responsive design for all devices, Wave offers a comprehensive solution for music streaming needs.
+Wave enables artists to upload, manage their music while giving listeners a personalized experience for discovering, streaming, and organizing music.
+With premium subscription options and a responsive design for all devices, Wave offers a comprehensive solution for music streaming needs.

 ## ✨ Features